 While the Colorado River is facing the worst drought on record, the Southern Nevada Water Authority (SNWA) has taken steps to ensure we continue to meet water demands well into the future and even if the Secretary of the Interior declares a shortage.
 Learn More »

 Like a savings account, water banking provides SNWA the ability to store water for future use.

 In years when Nevada’s Colorado River allocation exceeds the valley’s water demands, SNWA stores water in the Las Vegas Valley Groundwater Basin as a reserve.
 But SNWA also has water banking agreements with Arizona and California.

 Return flow credits expland SNWA's Colorado River supply by approximately 75 percent.
 Learn more »

 In accordance with Interim Guidelines established for the Colorado River in times of severe drought, shortages may be declared by the Secretary of the Interior based on the elevation of Lake Mead.

 However, thanks in large part to the Southern Nevada community's significant water conservation efforts over the past decade, our community is not currently using our full Colorado River allocation.
 A declared shortage would not require the use of temporary or future resources in order to meet demands.
 Since 2003, the SNWA’s conservation measures helped Southern Nevada decrease net per capita water use by more than 40 percent.
 More about shortages »

 Nearly 90 percent of Southern Nevada's water comes from the Colorado River.
 Seven western states and Mexico share water from the river.
 More »

-SNWA works diligently to maximize the existing water resources available to the Las Vegas Valley.
-Since its inception in 1991, SNWA has developed and maintained a comprehensive Water Resource Plan to outline current and future water needs.
-More »
+The SNWA has worked diligently to maximize the existing water resources available to the Las Vegas Valley.
+Since its inception in 1991, SNWA has developed and maintained a comprehensive Water Resource Plan to outline current and future water needs and resources.
+Read the Plan.